2602NAMAN/AirCooler-Control-with-Raspberry-pi-Pico-W/README.md

 > AT the bottom the timer will run in loop to turn on or off the pump (this will help in control the humidity of the room)

+NOTE- You can use (wifi.py) file to diganose your wifi connectivity.

 ## Circuit Diagram- (pretty stright forword)

 ![image](https://github.com/2602NAMAN/Smart-Cooler/assets/113130600/36ed3e5d-a3b5-473b-abee-c979617a9c57)